Train With Shane | Shooting on the Move - Episode 6

 Quick Summary

-Learn essential shooting on the move techniques from Team GLOCK Captain Shane Coley.
-Key principles include lowering hips, bending knees, and using specific footwork (heel-to-toe forward/lateral, toe-to-heel backward) for stability.
-Lateral movement requires a 45-degree hip orientation for fluidity.
+Master shooting on the move with expert techniques from Team GLOCK Captain Shane Coley.
+Key principles include lowering your hips, bending knees for stability, and using specific footwork (heel-to-toe forward, toe-to-heel backward, 45-degree hip angle for lateral) to maintain accuracy while advancing, retreating, or moving sideways.
+Avoid the 'duck walk' and timing shots with steps.

 Chapters